The Gut-Brain Health FAQ Guide

 Foods that can cause an imbalance in your hormone profile include:

 The endocrine system is a group of glands that release hormones into the blood to communicate with different organ systems.
 It’s a messaging system that balances the body, regulating everything from metabolism to digestion.

 Though all our organs require a certain amount of maintenance, the endocrine system requires the most attention, as most of its maintenance involves the intake of the right foods.

 Hormones maintain a range of functions in the body, like managing body temperature and metabolism.
 Without them, the human body would not be able to function properly.
 The gut microbiome affects nearly every hormone in your system too!

 Hormones are produced in the body when certain conditions are met, such as a certain amount of blood sugar or the presence of a certain hormone.
 Therefore, if your gut microbiome is unbalanced, it can cause unmet conditions that can lead to low hormone production or even the inability to produce hormones.
 Hormones are incredibly important for health, especially during times of life when things are changing rapidly, such as puberty, adolescence, pregnancy, and menopause.

 How Gut Health Impacts Alzheimer’s

-Gut health is one of the top factors that influence the risk of developing Alzheimer’s disease.
+Gut health is one of the top factors influencing the risk of Alzheimer’s disease.
 Imbalances in the gut microbiome — the community of bacteria, viruses, and other organisms that live in and on our bodies — may contribute to the development of Alzheimer’s.
-Dietary factors such as stress, antibiotics, and antibiotics themselves can cause changes in the gut microbiome.
+Dietary factors such as stress, antibiotics, and antibiotics can cause gut microbiome changes.